 A dashboard that breaks down your data into important summaries and reports; both are Cloud-based, Time-Tracking Tool, Easy File Sharing, Bank Integration, Customizable Invoices, Payroll integration, Inventory Tools, and Available Free Trials (Zoho 14 days (extendable), Xero 30 days).

 As we have already mentioned, both platforms have their own advantages.
-Depending on your business, needs and size of your company, in the following text, we will try to guide you through several important differences to better determine which platform is the right choice for you.
+Depending on your business, needs and size of your company, in the following text, we will try to guide you through several important differences.
+This in order to better determine which platform is the right choice for you.

 Affordable Plans – Zoho has more affordable plans that start from AED 60per Month, whereas Xero has business plans beginning from AED 73 per Month.